Specialising in

 FREQUENTLY ASKED QUESTIONS

-- Piano 101 (beginner and continuing levels)
+Piano 101 (beginner, continuing and advanced levels)

-Piano 201 (standard and advanced levels) -
+Piano 201 (standard and advanced levels)

-Music Reading & Theory (beginner and intermediate levels) -
+Music Reading & Theory (beginner and intermediate levels)

 No. The content, materials and delivery of all classes are designed especially for adult students.